minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 **What I like:** How to adapt when our training data consists of RGBD data of one images, and still deliver (A company named igus GmbH bought our work!)

+### Rapid road detection
+Road detection with 50% faster intepretation time and retain more than 95% quality.
+[Implementation](https://github.com/minhtriet/clockwork-kitti) [Write up](arxiv)

+**What I like:** My first computer vision project.
+Seeing the result of the work in the visual form was quite a sensation.

+**What I could do better:** The write up was rough around the edge.
+I polished the tables in the link above.

 ### Master thesis
 Gas price prediction